 A Wind Mitigation Inspection looks at 7 areas of your roof system.

 - Which set of building codes is your entire home in compliance with?
-Basically, when your house was constructed determines how strict the building codes were and how wind resistive it is at a minimum.
+Basically, when your house was constructed determines how strict the building codes were and how wind resistant it is at a minimum.

 - Wind Mitigation Discount Tip: The newer the home the better the discount.